 All three liaisons serve as contacts with Marin Public Health and also serve to receive questions or concerns around practices, protocols, or potential exposure.
-(Contact information on cover sheet)

-5. Plans for Cleaning and Disinfection
+5. Plans for Cleaning and Disinfecting

 Cleaning/disinfecting supplies are available in all classrooms and common areas.
-A refill station is set up a central location in the main building.
+A refill station is set up in a central location in the main building.